exercism/pharo-smalltalk/README.md

 ### Verifying Your Changes

-Before submitting your pull request, you should your changes in two ways:
+Before submitting your pull request, you should check your changes as follows:

-* Run all the tests for the Pharo exercises and ensure they all pass
+1. Run all the tests for the Pharo exercises and ensure they all pass
+1. Generate the exercises and templates into your seperate pharo exercism repo (the staging repo)
-* Run the Exercism-specific linter to verify the track
+1. Run the Exercism-specific linter to verify the track
+1. Checkin your changes in a brach and genrate a pull request

 All the tests for Pharo exercises can be run from the top level of the repo with: